dimes/dihedral/README.md

         Endpoint ServiceEndpoint // Inject a string with name "ServiceEndpoint" }

-Create a module to provide non-injected dependencies
+Create a module to provide non-injected dependencies:

     // Each public method on this struct provides a type type ServiceModule struct {}